-How to track time: Time tracking can be done using various tools, such as time tracking apps, spreadsheets, or journals.
+How to track time: Time tracking can be done using various tools, such as a time tracking app, spreadsheets, or journals.
 However, you must choose the most effortless way to track your time to ensure accurate data.
 To track time in a group, choose a team time tracker.

 What’s the most effortless way to track your time?
 Teams and individuals worldwide choose Timeular to track their time in just a few seconds daily.
-With an 8-sided Tracker, automated time tracking, and other intelligent time tracking features, you can effortlessly capture your time with zero effort and even enjoy it!
+With an 8-sided time management cube, automated time tracking, and other intelligent time tracking features, you can effortlessly capture your time with zero effort and even enjoy it!

 - Read more about 10 top benefits of time tracking.

 Looking for the most effortless time tracking app for you and your team?

 Time blocking is a simple time management strategy where you allocate focused work periods for specific tasks.
 It’s like scheduling your to-do list into timed segments.
 Time blocking helps you protect your focus time, avoid the urge to add extra tasks to your to-do list for the day, and ensure that larger projects are moving forward day after day.

 Example: You know that you need to accomplish a series of demanding tasks in the coming week.
 Plan your week accordingly, setting a time block in your calendar for each task.
 In case of super difficult tasks, spread your work into multiple days, adding time blocks for three or more hours each day.

 Example 2: You need to handle a series of smaller tasks.
 Group them together and add one time block to manage them all together (This time management technique is called task grouping.
 You will find more information below).